PRIDE - Partnerships, Respect, Integrity, Diversity, and Excellence - is the foundation for the Homer Central School District.

 On certain rare occasions, emergency conditions such as impending storms, etc., may necessitate dismissal of students before regular school closing time.
 In such an event, efforts will be made to have the emergency closing announced on the radio and television stations listed above.
 In order to ensure that your child will be properly cared for if no one is at home, please make arrangements at the beginning of the school year so that your child will be assured of shelter when arriving home.
 Please be sure to carefully explain all of these arrangements to your child.

 When dangerous road conditions exist, we will make every attempt to return the students as close to their regular bus stop as possible.
 Parents should be aware of what procedures their children would be following in the above events.
-We will use the information provided by you on the Early Pupil Dismissal Form sent home on the first day of school.
+We will use the information provided by you on the Early Pupil Dismissal Form sent home at the beginning of the school year.

 If school is cancelled/delayed, the YWCA Child Care Program will also be cancelled/delayed.